Updated Feb 13, 2023

 When do you consider the client to be booked?

 What criteria do you have for converting a lead to a job?
 A signed contract and deposit or a specific questionnaire submitted?

 Once the client is booked, what happens next?

 What are the steps for completing the work and communicating with the client along the way?
 You may need to send more emails and forms to get additional detail before starting work or scheduling a kick-off meeting.
 What action steps do you need to take to complete work for the client?
 Is there a set timeline you follow or are things more open-ended at this stage?

 When does your work with the client conclude?

 What are the criteria for finishing work with the client?
 Do you need to deliver files?
 Send another invoice?
 How do you wrap things up?
 Do your projects have a start and end or does the client have you on retainer for an indefinite amount of time for recurring services?
 If the services are recurring, what would happen if the client chose to cancel the contract?

-Want to send an anniversary card after a wedding?
-Check ins to see how the client is liking their new branding?
+Would you send an anniversary card after a wedding or check-ins to see how the client is liking their new branding?
 What is your plan for making the client feel supported even after your work together has ended?